Firefox Down: Plot summary

+Reception

+A 1984 review in School Library Journal rated Firefox Down as "nearly equal to its predecessor", faulting Thomas' characterization of Gant as having gained "superhuman qualities" with "unbelievable poise".

+Legacy

 Unlike its predecessor, Firefox Down did not become a feature film.
 The book, however, depicts the MiG-31 from the movie on the cover and the text of the novel describes it as black, as it was in the movie, rather than the original silver.

 Continuity

 Aside from being an immediate sequel to Firefox, Firefox Down fits within the larger fictional universe of the Craig Thomas novels.

 Mitchell Gant continues his appearances in the novels Winter Hawk (1987) and A Different War (1997).
 The characters Colonel Kontarsky, Vasilly, General Vladimirov, the Communist Party of the Soviet Union (CPSU) First Secretary, and Kenneth Aubrey return from Firefox.
-Yuri Andropov, who was the Chairman of the KGB in Firefox (first published in 1975) retains this role, even though by the time the sequel was published, he had already become the General Secretary of the CPSU, as explained in a prefatory note inserted by the author.
+Yuri Andropov, who was the Chairman of the KGB in Firefox (first published in 1977) retains this role, even though by the time the sequel was published, he had already become the General Secretary of the CPSU, as explained in a prefatory note inserted by the author.
 Dmitri Priabin reappears in later books as well, though mostly by reference.
 As with Gant, Priabin has a major role as an antagonist/protagonist in Winter Hawk, largely based on a personal vendetta against Gant due to the events of Firefox Down.
 Alan Waterford features as well in Snow Falcon, and CIA Deputy Director Charles Buckholz appears in several other novels.